openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_minise/docs/index.rst

 This vehicle type supports the Mini Cooper SE.
 All model years should be supported.

-The OVMS support was developed Jan 2021.
+The OVMS support was developed Nov 2022 from the BMW i3 module.

-It was developed against the author's 2018 120Ah i3s BEV.
-I would welcome engagement from the owner of a REX type to further develop metrics related to the REX engine.
-Testing by drivers of LHD models, as well as those with the smaller batteries will also be helpful.

 As of this release this vehicle support is read-only and cannot send commands to the car.